chengsijin0817/LDF_Experiments/QueryWorkloads/README.md

 # Scripts to generate workloads for the experiments

 The experiments are based on the [Waterloo SPARQL Diversity Test Suite (WatDiv)](https://dsg.uwaterloo.ca/watdiv/).
 As a consequence, creating the workloads requires the WatDiv tools.
 Hence, as a preparation for using the workload-generation shell scripts in this repository, it is necessary to compile the WatDiv tools.
-Then, the shell scripts can be used, which includes four modules.
+Then, the shell scripts can be used by copying to the directory 'watdiv/bin/Release', which includes four modules.

 ## Preparation step (compiling WatDiv tools)
 To compile the WatDiv tools, as [described on the WatDiv Website](https://dsg.uwaterloo.ca/watdiv/#installation),